 No Statute of Limitations on Murder

 More compelling than this environmental jump in time, though, is the personal one.
-Helpless to prevent the personal tragedy of spousal murder and child theft, the Sole Survivor eventually stumbles from the cryo pod and sets out to find out who has committed these crimes and try to set them right.
+Helpless to prevent the personal tragedy of spousal murder and child theft, the Sole Survivor eventually stumbles from the cryo pod, sets out to find out who has committed these crimes, and tries to set them right.
 Notice, the central quest is personal.
 The protagonist doesn’t try to find out who caused the nuclear apocalypse.
 That task is fruitless, but the Sole Survivor believes there is a chance to recover Shaun, his or her son.
 After all, the murder and kidnapping just occurred, or so it would seem.

 Unstuck in Time

 When talking to the Sole Survivor, both Mama Murphy and Piper use the phrase “out of time,” to describe this paradox between how much time has gone by versus how much time the protagonist thinks has gone by.
 It is no coincidence that the name of the mission that begins the game once the apocalypse has occurred is also called “Out of Time.”
 The player and the Sole Survivor are meant to feel as though they have been misplaced in the ordinary sequence of events, and now they are forever playing catch-up in circumstances they could never have imagined.
 Again, the comparison to Captain America is merited.
 Whatever Steve Roger’s abilities are, he’s thrust into a world where everything he knew is in the distant past, but he remembers it as though it just happened.